UEABIO/physalia-R-course/docs/07-shiny.md

 # Reactive

-Reactivity is how Shiny determines which code in server() gets to run when.
-Some types of objects, such as the input object or objects made by `reactiveValues()`, can trigger some types of functions to run whenever they change.
+Reactivity is how Shiny determines when code in `server()` gets to run.
 In the example below if you move the data filtering outside of `renderPlot()`, you'll get an error message like "Can't access reactive value outside of reactive consumer."
 This means that the input values can only be read inside certain functions, like `reactive()`, `observeEvent()`, or a render function like `renderPlot()`.